input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/flutter_cardano_integration.md

 [EPIC](https://github.com/input-output-hk/catalyst-voices/issues/399)
 [CIP-30](https://cips.cardano.org/cip/CIP-30)
 [CIP-95](https://cips.cardano.org/cip/CIP-95)
 Testing will be focused only on web applications for the time being.
-Focus needs to be on compliance with CIP-30 and CIP-95 specs, reliability and security especially when handling wallet interactions and message signing.
+Focus needs to be on compliance with CIP-30 and CIP-95 specs, reliability and security.
+This is especially needed when handling wallet interactions and message signing.
 UI testing is out of scope, the web application will be used only for setup purpose.

 ### Acceptance criteria